 For example, when an economy is overheating, central banks may raise interest rates to make borrowing more expensive.
 This increases the yields for assets denominated in the currency, which increases demand by investors and causes an increase in the value of the currency.

 Around the 19th of every month, the Bureau of Economic Analysis releases the Trade Balance Report.
-This report relates to the imports and exports of the United States and is a good indicators of the health of the U.S. economy and its relationship with the rest of the world.
+This report relates to the imports and exports of the United States and is a good indicator of the the health of the U.S. economy and its relationship with the rest of the world.

 In general, when exports are greater than imports, this is a good sign for a country’s economy and could translate into an increased value of its currency.
 This is because trade balance impacts the supply and demand for a currency.
 When a country has a trade surplus, demand for its currency increases as foreign buyers exchange more of their home currency to buy goods.